Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 Next up was frozen burgers and French fries for a quick pre-riding lesson meal for the girls, using the Air Broil program, which is ideal for frozen foods, according to Ninja.
 Consulting the cooking chart at the back of the Quick Start Guide, I found frozen French fries would take 14-16 mins, and there was no entry for frozen burgers, so I looked for non-frozen and went with the recommended 12-14mins.

 Splitting the cooking times presented the opportunity to try out the Sync button.
 First, I set up Zone 1 for my burgers at 12 minutes and Zone 2 for my fries at 14 minutes, then I pressed Sync before pressing start.
-The display above Zone 1 said ‘Hold’ for the two minutes it took for both baskets to synchronize, ensuring they finished cooking at the same time.
+The display above Zone 1 said ‘Hold’ for the two minutes it took for both baskets to synchronize, ensuring they finished cooking simultaneously.
 Clever.

-I turned the burgers once and ruffled the fries with a spatula twice during cooking, setting the kitchen smoke alarm off in the process, but both were cooked, perhaps a little overcooked but certainly not burnt, in 12 minutes from frozen.
-There's no need for all the Fireman Sam drama, thanks to the smoke alarm!
+I turned the burgers once and ruffled the fries with a spatula twice during cooking, setting the kitchen smoke alarm off in the process.
+However, both were cooked, perhaps a little overcooked but certainly not burnt, in 12 minutes from frozen.
+Thanks to the smoke alarm, there's no need for all the Fireman Sam drama!

-For a speedy meal when you’re rushing between school and after-school activities, this was simply incredible.
+This was simply incredible for a speedy meal when you’re rushing between school and after-school activities.
 It also had the perfect amount of time to steam some vegetables to go alongside them, so I didn’t feel too guilty about the nutritional value of their dinner!

-To test out the Bake program, I followed the blueberry and lemon loaf recipe in the Quick Start guide.
+I followed the blueberry and lemon loaf recipe in the Quick Start guide to test out the Bake program.
 I’ll admit the cake was a little wonky on top (where it had risen higher), but it tasted as fluffy and light as any I’ve baked in the AGA.
 There were no time gains, really - 50 minutes is pretty standard for a loaf cake, but I guess I didn’t have to wait for the electric oven to preheat.
-In the winter, the AGA is always on, so there’s no waiting around for the oven to reach temperature.
+The AGA is always on in the winter, so there’s no waiting around for the oven to reach temperature.

 Lemon and blueberry loaf (Image credit: Future)

 I also tried a pasta bake made with cooked pasta in Air Fryer mode.
-It took just 10 minutes to heat through and crisp on top, whereas in the oven, I’d usually leave it at least 25 minutes.
-The cheese topping was a tad too crispy, so I’ll turn the temperature down 10 degrees next time.
+It took just 10 minutes to heat through and crisp on top, whereas I’d usually leave it at least 25 minutes in the oven.
+The cheese topping was too crispy, so I’ll turn the temperature down 10 degrees next time.

 Cooking pasta bake in the Ninja Foodi FlexBasket air fryer (Image credit: Future)

-To determine if the Ninja Foodi FlexBasket is suitable for a family, I cooked a 4lb pork joint and roast potatoes, which was more than enough for the four of us, plus my mother-in-law.
+To determine if the Ninja Foodi FlexBasket suits a family, I cooked a 4lb pork joint and roast potatoes, which was more than enough for the four of us, plus my mother-in-law.
 I could have easily squeezed in a few more roasties!

 It took 1.5 hours to cook on roast, and I put the par-boiled potatoes in when there were 15 minutes left on the clock.
-I had to have the extractor fan on full power as the fat from the pork made the air in the kitchen quite smitchy, but otherwise, it was perfectly cooked and moist in the middle but not too pink – the crackling was better than any I've managed in any oven before.
+I had to have the extractor fan on full power as the fat from the pork made the air in the kitchen quite itchy, but otherwise, it was perfectly cooked and moist in the middle but not too pink—the crackling was better than any I've managed in any oven before.

 A 4lb pork joint with roast potatoes.
 (Image credit: Future)

 The reheat program is excellent for warming up dinner for latecomers (usually the husband), but he never needed the 30-minute pre-set time; it was more like 10 minutes.
-I guess if the food was cold from the fridge, then it might be more accurate.
+If the food was cold from the fridge, it might be more accurate.

 Dehydrating pineapple in air fryer (Image credit: Future)

 Washing up the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone was pretty easy.
-I preferred to just put the entire basket in the kitchen sink (which has a large bowl so it could sit flat) and then fill it with hot, soapy water and soak it for a while before scrubbing and rinsing.
-It can all go in the dishwasher, but we don’t run the dishwasher as frequently as I wanted to use the Air Fryer.
+I preferred to just put the entire basket in the kitchen sink (which has a large bowl to sit flat) and then fill it with hot, soapy water and soak it before scrubbing and rinsing.
+It can all go in the dishwasher, but we don’t run it as frequently as I wanted to use the Air Fryer.
 Plus, handwashing is always better for the longevity of non-stick coatings.

 (Image credit: Future)